zainebzouari/AutoTest-Tool/README.md

 ## Continuous Integration

-A Jenkins pipeline can be configured to: clone the repo → install dependencies → run pytest → archive HTML/Allure reports on every commit.
-See the internship report for the pipeline script used during development.
+A `Jenkinsfile` is included at the project root.
+It defines a pipeline that: clones the repo → installs dependencies → runs pytest → archives the JUnit/HTML/Allure reports.

+To use it, create a new **Pipeline** job in Jenkins and point it at this repository with "Pipeline script from SCM" — Jenkins will pick up the `Jenkinsfile` automatically on every commit/build trigger you configure.

 ## Notes / known limitations